Applying to GS

 Official* high school transcripts, secondary school records, or GED test results.
 Applicants with a GED and two or more years of high school will need to submit their high school transcripts.

-Official* scores from the Scholastic Assessment Test (SAT) or the American College Testing Program (ACT) taken within the last eight years.
-Standardized scores should be reported directly to Columbia by the testing service.
-The SAT code number for General Studies is 2095.
-The ACT code number for General Studies is 2716.
-Students who have no test scores or test scores older than eight years may take the General Studies Admissions Examination (GSAE) at a cost of $40.
+If your native and predominant spoken language is English, or if the primary language of instruction in your High School or secondary education was English, you must submit an official score report from a Scholastic Assessment Test (SAT) or American College Testing Program (ACT) score.
+Official score reports are sent directly to the GS Office of Admissions from the testing service.
+The SAT code number for General Studies is 2095 and the ACT code number is 2716.
+Students who have no test scores or test scores older than eight years may take the General Studies Admissions Examination (GSAE) at a cost of $50.

 One typed, double-spaced essay of approximately 1,500-2,000 words.
-See the admissions application for essay question.
+See the Application for Admission for essay question.

 Two letters of recommendation from academic and/or professional sources.